Close Search

 $126.49

-The Colorado 2025 hunting brochures are out.
-Colorado issues two sets of regulations – one for big game (antelope, bear, deer, elk, and moose) and a separate one for sheep and goat.
-You can request a hard copy by calling 303-297-1192, or they are available online at http://cpw.state.co.us/thingstodo/Pages/BigGame.aspx.
+The Colorado 2026 hunting brochures are out.
+Colorado issues two sets of regulations: one for big game (antelope, bear, deer, elk, and moose) and one for sheep and goat.
+You can request a hard copy by calling 303-297-1192, or view them online at https://www.wildlife.state.co.us/ and https://cpw.state.co.us/.
 The application deadline is 8 p.m.
-(MDT) on April 1, 2025.
-Sheep and goat licenses must be paid for by April 28th.
-Deer, elk, antelope, and moose licenses must be paid for by June 13th.
-Failure to collect payment will result in forfeiture of any accumulated preference points used to draw said permit as well as loss of license.
+MT on April 7, 2026.
+Sheep and goat licenses must be paid for by May 7.
+Deer, elk, antelope, and moose licenses must be paid for by June 12.
+Failure to pay will result in forfeiture of any accumulated preference points used to draw said permit as well as loss of the license.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!